** Note: The above version of the Graduate Studies Manual is the most up to date version **

 i) have been accepted into the department prior to registration in any course, seminar, research program, or other type of study.

-Graduate credit is granted for 500, 600 and 700 level courses, provided the advisement and registration requirements are met.
+Graduate credit is earned for approved courses and registration in thesis/dissertation which is under the direct supervision of the advisor.
+Approved are those at the 500, 600 and 700 level, provided the advisement and registration requirements are met.
 Graduate courses from outside the School of Engineering and Applied Sciences or Natural Sciences and Mathematics must receive prior approval from the student’s advisor and the Director of Graduate Studies.
-A form for this purpose is available with the department office of graduate studies.
+A form for this purpose is available with the department oﬃce of graduate studies.

 Informal courses usually include Individual Problems and Graduate Internship, which are taught on an informal basis.
 These courses require a complete narrative description on a special form designed for this purpose, which includes the signatures of the student, instructor, and the Director of Graduate Studies, and should be submitted to the MAE graduate secretary during registration time (the beginning of the semester).